OpenCMM/website/blog/2023-10-13-how-we-figured-out-how-to-get-coordinate-data/index.md

 ---
-slug: how-to-get-coordinate-data
+slug: how-we-figured-out-how-to-get-coordinate-data
-title: How to get coordinate data
+title: How We Figured Out How to Get Coordinate Data
 authors: yuchi
 tags: [mtconnect, sensor, coordinate]
 ---